ljdyer/AddTranslationTable/README.md

 # AddTranslationTable
-Microsoft Outlook add-in to help translators adding translation tables to their emails
+A Microsoft Outlook add-in to help translators adding translation tables to their emails